 "Don't say that," Fujimoto said, smiling likewise.
 "We all have our reasons."

-With that, Fujimoto-san stood up.
-"Come on," she beckoned Yuuta-san up.
+"Oh my," she said.
+"I almost forgot why I came here."
+Fujimoto-san stood up, beckoning Yuuta-san to follow.
 "We're going to have a meeting now; they managed to fix the laptop.
 Your shift's over anyway."

 "Yuuta onii-chan, I really think this is a bad idea…"

 "Come on, just help me!
 This is the only time I've got to do something that I can be proud of!"

 "You shouldn't jump onto the railway like that!
 A train could be coming any moment now!"

 "But this man is bleeding!
 If I don't help him, he'll die!"

 "Yuuta onii-san!
 Hurry!
 Get back up here!
 A train's coming!"

 "Hold on… almost there!
 Just a bit… more…"